What You Need to Know About Utah Auto Insurance Requirements

 This is a complex question.
 Most car accidents in no-fault states like Utah involve dealing with multiple insurance companies.

 Your PIP may not be enough to cover all of your medical expenses.
-If someone else was at fault for the accident and you sustain a serious injury, you may be able to file a claim with the at-fault driver’s insurance company to recover additional compensation.
+Suppose someone else was at fault for the accident, and you sustained a serious injury.
+In that case, you may be able to file a claim with the at-fault driver’s insurance company to recover additional compensation.

 Cause permanent impairment, disfigurement, or disability;